YoussefMoHlemyAlpha/SocialApp/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or
+Please open an issue or submit a pull request for any improvements